 5. Product liability issues

 Vendors must always be aware of potential liability that can be caused by their products.
-This issue is particularly important to vendors who sell food.
+This issue is particularly important to vendors who sell food to customers.
 Food products always have the possibility of being contaminated with unhealthy bacteria or other contaminants that are harmful if they are consumed.
 It is usually impossible to see these issues with the naked eye.
 A consumer who falls ill due to contaminated food that was purchased from a vendor can become a terrible problem for the vendor.
 Medical bills from foodborne illness can be incredibly expensive, and it could be the vendor’s responsibility to cover them.
 But, when there is vendor insurance in place, it can save the vendor from financial devastation.

 6. Real-life story